KaveIO/kave.blogs/migrations/Python3.md

+This describes the steps taken or changes made in order to migrate to Python 3.

 Currently KTB installs Anaconda 4.1.1 with Python 3.5.2.
 ROOT binaries were built against with version of python.
 Below is a summary of the key changes and challanges: